dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ```
 {{< /notice >}}

-Ouch!
-That's slower than the PyTorch model.
-What a bummer!
-It may seem like a step back, but we are only getting started.

-Read on.

 ### 🖼️ ONNX Runtime on CUDA
-ONNX Runtime offers other backends for inference.
+Other than the CPU, ONNX Runtime offers other backends for inference.
 We can easily swap to a different backend by changing the provider.
 In this case we will use the CUDA backend.

 To use the CUDA backend, we need to install the `onnxruntime-gpu` package.
 {{< notice warning >}}